Today Amy shares some of the most delicious Spanish egg dishes — if you dare, you could even make them for breakfast!

 4. Huevos Rellenos (Deviled Eggs)

-Spanish deviled eggs usually involve some type of seafood, and are often made using canned tuna, tomato paste, mayonnaise and a light sprinkling of paprika.
+One of the easiest Spanish egg dishes is simple deviled eggs.
+Spanish deviled eggs usually involve some type of seafood and are often made using canned tuna, tomato paste, mayonnaise, and a light sprinkling of paprika.

 5. Huevo Frito (Fried Egg)

 Fried eggs are both a popular topping to many dishes and an all-star plate of their own.

 Whether it is from a chicken, quail, or goose (all of which are popular in Spain), eggs here are traditionally pan-fried in lots of olive oil on only one side.
 The yolks are always runny and the whites are often rimmed with a crunchy fried edge.

 6. Tortilla a la Francesa (Scrambled Egg Omelet)